Jonathan Hickman: Career

 In August 2021, Hickman was among a group of creators with whom fellow comics writer Nick Spencer formed a deal with the subscription-based newsletter platform Substack to publish creator-owned comics stories, essays, and instructional guides on that platform.
 Hickman indicated that he would collaborate with artists Mike del Mundo and Mike Huddleston and writer Tini Howard on a new series, Three Worlds / Three Moons, which will give readers a behind-the-scenes look at the process of building a fictional universe.

-In February 2023 it was announced that Hickman would write the miniseries Ultimate Invasion, with Bryan Hitch doing artwork and the premise revolving around the Maker attempting to bring back the Ultimate Universe, the aftermath of which will lead to a brand new line of Ultimate Marvel comics, which Hickman is helping to spearhead.
-In September 2023, it was revealed that Hickman would write Ultimate Spider-Man, a relaunch of Ultimate Spider-Man in 2024, with Marco Checchetto serving as artist.
+In February 2023 Hickman wrote the miniseries Ultimate Invasion, with Bryan Hitch doing artwork.
+The series revolves around the Maker traveling to another universe and influencing its history in his image.
+Ultimate Invasion led to a brand new line of Ultimate Marvel comics, spearheaded by Hickman.
+In September 2023, it was revealed that Hickman would write the Ultimate Marvel series Ultimate Spider-Man, with Marco Checchetto serving as artist.
+Ultimate Spider-Man began publication in 2024.

-In March 2023, it was announced that Hickman would work with artist Valerio Schiti on a brand new series at Marvel, entitled G.O.D.S., which involves a new character named Wyn teaming up with Doctor Strange in order to stop a new threat.
+In March 2023, Hickman worked with artist Valerio Schiti on a brand new series at Marvel, entitled G.O.D.S., which involves a new character named Wyn teaming up with Doctor Strange in order to stop a new threat.
 Hickman mentioned that he wrote the series bible for G.O.D.S. alongside House of X when he first returned to Marvel.

-In April 2024, it was announced that Hickman and Esad Ribić would reunite for the miniseries Aliens vs. Avengers, which pits Earth's mightiest heroes against the Xenomorphs.
+In April 2024, Hickman and Esad Ribić would reunite for the miniseries Aliens vs. Avengers, which pits Earth's mightiest heroes against the Xenomorphs.
 The first issue debuted in August 2024.

-In May 2024, it was announced that Hickman would write a new miniseries starring Wolverine which will be drawn by artist Greg Capullo.
-The miniseries, titled Wolverine: Revenge will release its first issue in August 24, 2024 and will feature a red band version that will contain extra violence.
+In May 2024, Hickman wrote a new miniseries starring Wolverine which would be drawn by artist Greg Capullo.
+The miniseries, titled Wolverine: Revenge, debuted on August 24, 2024.

-In December 2024, Marvel announced a new cosmic focused project to be written by Hickman called Imperial.
-In March and April 2025, more details about Imperial were revealed.
-It will be a 4-issue event limited series, written by Hickman and drawn by artists Federico Vicentini and Iban Coello.
-The first issue will release on June 4th, 2025.
-The series will focus on several galactic leaders being eliminated causing new space empires to arise and a radical reshaping of Marvel's cosmic landscape.
-The main characters will be Hulk, She-Hulk, Amadeus Cho, Black Panther, the Nova Corps, and the Guardians of the Galaxy, as well as featuring Professor X and Lilandra Neramani trying to rescue their daughter, Xandra.
+In December 2024, Marvel announced Imperial, a miniseries written by Hickman.
+In March and April 2025, it was announced that Federico Vicentini and Iban Coello would be the artists for Imperial and that the series would debut on June 4, 2025.
+The series focuses on several galactic leaders being assassinated, causing a radical reshaping of Marvel's cosmic landscape.